-Hyperreals in a Nutshell
+Hyperreals In A Nutshell

 Epistemic status: Vaguely confused and probably lacking a sufficient technical background to get all the terms right.
 Is very cool though, so I figured I'd write this.